-- 90. Reporting Expenditures under the Demonstration.
-The following describes the reporting of expenditures subject to the Budget Neutrality agreement: - a.
-Tracking Expenditures.
-In order to track expenditures under this demonstration, the state must report demonstration expenditures through the Medicaid and Children's Health Insurance Program Budget and Expenditure System (MBES/CBES), following routine CMS-64 reporting instructions outlined in section 2500 of the State Medicaid Manual.
-All demonstration expenditures claimed under the authority of title XIX of the Act and subject to the BN expenditure limit must be reported each quarter on separate Forms CMS-64.9 Waiver and/or 64.9P Waiver, identified by the demonstration project number (11-W-00279/2) assigned by CMS, including the project number extension which indicates the DY in which services were rendered. - b.
-Cost Settlements.
-For monitoring purposes, cost settlements attributable to the demonstration must be recorded on the appropriate prior period adjustment schedules (Form CMS-64.9P Waiver) for the Summary Sheet Line 10B, in lieu of Lines 9 or 10C.
-For any cost settlement not attributable to this demonstration, the adjustments should be reported as otherwise instructed in the State Medicaid Manual.
+a.
+Use of Waiver Forms.
+In order to track expenditures under this demonstration, the state must report demonstration expenditures through the Medicaid and State Children's Health Insurance Program Budget and Expenditure System (MBES/CBES), following routine CMS-64 reporting instructions outlined in section 2500 of the State Medicaid Manual.
+All demonstration expenditures claimed under authority of title XIX and section 1115 and subject to the budget neutrality expenditure limit (as defined in Section XVI below) must be reported on separate Forms CMS-64.9 WAIVER and/or 64.9P WAIVER, identified by the demonstration Project Number assigned by CMS.